 5. Picture your reader: Dear Doris and Bertie

-Warren Buffet, the CEO of Berkshire Hathaway, is a brilliant writer who also happens to be an investor and one of the wealthiest people in the world.
-Back in1998, he advised:
+Warren Buffett, the CEO of Berkshire Hathaway, is a brilliant writer who also happens to be an investor and one of the wealthiest people in the world.
+Back in 1998, he advised:

 "Write with a specific person in mind.
 When writing Berkshire Hathaway’s annual report, I pretend that I’m talking to my sisters.
 Though highly intelligent, they are not experts in finance.
 They will understand plain English, but jargon may puzzle them.
 To succeed, I don’t need to be Shakespeare; I must, though, have a sincere desire to inform.
 No siblings to write to?
 Borrow mine: Just begin with ‘Dear Doris and Bertie’.”

 Remember that communication takes place between people.
 It makes all the difference if we write to someone we know well.

 “Only connect the prose and the passion, and both will be exalted,” wrote novelist EM Forster in Howards End.
 We must remember that Dave in Accounts is a human being rather than an anonymous machine who invoiced our suppliers in the middle of the night.
 When we fire off that email to him, we might acknowledge we're talking to another human.